 Many common cleaners can contain hazardous contaminants that are unintentional byproducts of manufacturing processes.
 Cleaning product makers should be required to test ingredients for purity, but current law and regulation does not obligate them to do so.
 We encourage them to have such tests conducted by an independent certified lab and to submit this data to EWG for possible inclusion in EWG’s Guide to Healthy Cleaning.

 12- Why do ingredients like "surfactants" and "cleaning agents" score so poorly in EWG's Guide to Healthy Cleaning?

 Unlike cosmetics there is no requirement that companies list the ingredients in household cleaning products.
-As a result companies can use highly toxic chemicals and consumers have difficulty finding safe products.
-The use of vague ingredient descriptions like "surfactant," "cleaning agent," or "preservative" on cleaning products does not provide adequate safety data for consumers on what chemicals they are putting in their homes.
-These terms could encompass a wide variety of actual ingredients, ranging from safe to highly toxic.
-We designed a scoring system that does not assume that poorly described ingredients are safe.
+As a result companies can use highly toxic chemicals and consumers have difficulty finding low hazard products.
+The use of vague ingredient descriptions like "surfactant," "cleaning agent," or "preservative" on cleaning products does not provide adequate hazard data for consumers on what chemicals they are putting in their homes.
+These terms could encompass a wide variety of actual ingredients, ranging from low hazard to highly toxic.
+We designed a scoring system that does not assume that poorly described ingredients are low hazard.
 Therefore a vague label term like "cleaning agent" will be given the worst score for an individual chemical in that category.
 As manufacturers begin to disclose their complete ingredient lists to the public we will update our product information to reflect the more specific ingredient names.

 13- What is EWG’s position on animal testing?